 After the unfolding of the Cambridge Analytica scandal, some Facebook users, to their surprise, are finding their detailed phone records, including dates, times, call lengths, call recipients, and phone numbers, online.

 This is only happening to Android users and only if certain data approvals are granted.
-For some people who switched to the Android ecosystem several years ago, there’s no record of calls in their Facebook data download.
+Some people who switched to the Android ecosystem several years ago have no record of calls in their Facebook data download.